kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## I always wanted to be somebody, but I should have been more specific. - Lily Tomlin
+    ## The future is completely open, and we are writing it moment to moment. - Pema Chödrön